 Relational analytical framework (RF) of urban form is based on two concepts - topology and inclusiveness.
 The framework acknowledges that there are identifiable relations between all elements of urban form and their aggregations.
 As such, it accommodates all analytical aggregations into a singular framework, linking all potential measurable characters to the smallest element.
 Furthermore, it employs topological relations in the way it generates location-based aggregations of fundamental elements.

-Unlike frameworks above, RF is analytical, not conceptual or structural.
+Unlike frameworks above, relational analytical framework is analytical, not conceptual or structural.
 It does not try to propose a new theory of urban form; it has purely morphometric nature.

-Within this research, RF is operationalised based on morphological tessellation.
+Within this research, relational analytical framework is operationalised based on morphological tessellation.
 That does not have to be the rule, but only one interpretation of the principle.
 The same could be done with plots and different aggregation frameworks.

 Tessellation-based relational framework

 Tessellation-based relation framework starts from two hypotheses.
-First, that morphological tessellation can be a substitute for a plot in the morphometric analysis.
+First, that morphological tessellation can be the smallest spatial unit in the morphometric analysis.
 Second, that tessellation-based contiguity aggregation is better than any other location-based aggregation framework.
-Both hypotheses will be further tested before the application of RF.
+Both hypotheses will be further tested before the application of relational framework.

 Assuming both hypotheses hold, the key principles are as follows.